Frequently Asked Questions

 What do we do if we have personnel concerns?

 Our primary concern is that your loved one feels comfortable here and that their needs are being met.
 You should feel secure and at ease with our staff, particularly those providing direct care.
 If you have any concerns or praise for our staff, please feel free to contact the Administrator, Director of Nursing, or our social services department.
 They will be able to address any questions you may have.

 Who do I talk to about questions in regard to financials, billing, and/or admission paperwork?

 Please contact the Business Office for all financial and billing concerns.

-The Admissions Coordinator will guide you through the necessary forms required on admission and review the regulations regarding Medicare, Medicaid and various insurances.
+The Admissions Coordinator will guide you through the necessary forms required for admission and review the regulations regarding Medicare, Medicaid, and various insurances.